 The extended deadline for 2019 individual tax returns is coming up quick.
 As you prepare your taxes, it’s important to remember to report your crypto transactions to avoid costly interest and penalties.
 You should also start thinking about taking actions to lower your 2020 taxes.

-Let's take a look at why and how to report your Crypto Taxes and Accounting, what to do if you forgot to report them, and actions that you can take to lower your 2020 tax bill.
+Let's take a look at why and how to report your Crypto Taxes, what to do if you forgot to report them, and actions that you can take to lower your 2020 tax bill.

 Why You Should Report Crypto Transactions